Training regulations of the European Fascial Distortion Model Association

 Training to become a certified FDM instructor

-Practitioners can start the instructor training of the EFDMA after successful examination to obtain the FDM IC certificate.
-The first step is to file an application with the EFDMA.
-Requirements are notable professional competence and the ability to convincingly present the FDM and the Typaldos method and represent the aims of the EFDMA.
-More information on the current application criteria can be obtained directly from the EFDMA.
+Practitioners can start the instructor training of the EFDMA after successfully completing the FDM IC certificate.
+The first step is the application to the Qualifying.
+Requirements are, among other things, notable professional competence and the ability to convincingly present the FDM and the Typaldos method and represent the aims of the EFDMA.
+More information on the current application criteria can be obtained directly from the EFDMA (email@example.com).